alexhuang91/sp12/hw3/README.md

 #### create_event
   * Purpose: To create an event
     * If the form is submitted and all goes well redirect to "show_calendar" with params[:cal_id] set.
-    * Otherwise redirect to "create_event" with params[:notice] set to the string "An error has occurred."
+    * Otherwise redirect to "create_event" with params[:notice] set to the string "An error has occurred." and params[:cal_id] set.
 And do not create the event.
     * If an invitee username is invalid (nonexistent, already invited, or the current user), change the event and invite the valid users and redirect to "show_calendar" but in addition to setting params[:cal_id] also set params[:notice] to the string "The following invited usernames are invalid/duplicates and invites were not sent:" followed by the invalid usernames (with a space between each one)
   * Input:
+    * params[:cal_id] the calendar we were in when we clicked "create event"
     * After the form is submitted:
       * params[:eventName] - The new event name
       * params[:starts_at] - New start time